Plants-X-Tech/BabyBelt-Pro-V2-Beta/build_guide.md

 <img src="https://github.com/user-attachments/assets/678ede30-ba2e-42d9-becf-548105bb3d0a" width="600"/>

 ### Power Switch and Jack
-Now it's time to install the **power jack** and **switch**.
+Next install the **power jack** and **switch**.

 <img src="https://github.com/user-attachments/assets/eab798bf-1eee-4daf-8fb8-a4f408d694df" width="400"/>

-There will be two circular holes right next to each other on the side of the printer.
-The black rubber cover for the power jack is optional.
-The power jack will need to be secured with a nut (supplied with jack), while the power switch will simply lock into place once pushed in.  (check which part letter)
+- There are two circular holes next to each other on [*Side-B*](https://github.com/Plants-X-Tech/BabyBelt-Pro-V2-Beta/blob/main/Printed%20Parts/Frame/BBProV25fl_Side-B.stl) of the printer.
+- The black rubber cover for the power jack is optional
+- Secure the power jack with the supplied nut
+- The power switch will locks into place once pushed in

 <img src="https://github.com/user-attachments/assets/3d6d6a31-7caf-4dcb-abdb-f1ed99514283" width="400"/>

 Here is what it should look like from the other side.

 <img src="https://github.com/user-attachments/assets/77bac97a-cb90-4558-a4f0-0e4bb4c02942" width="400"/>

-Wire the two components as such.
-Wrap in electrical tape if desired.
+- Wire the two components as such
+- Wrap in electrical tape or use heat-shrink tubing (not supplied) to insulate the connections and avoid accidental shorting
+- We opted to solder the wires to the connectors for this build

 <img src="https://github.com/user-attachments/assets/4c4e5fe0-e58a-4b74-9332-37aeebc78053" width="400"/>

 ### Board
-Install the board by the power switch using 3 **M3x10mm**
+- Install the SKR board by the power switch using 3, **M3x10mm**

 <img src="https://github.com/user-attachments/assets/b7ecfd8f-f5dd-46bf-8269-dbd4b9b66b3b" width="500"/>

-Make sure the USB-C and MicroSD ports both line up with the holes for them in the side panel.
+- Make sure the Micro-USB and MicroSD ports line up with the holes for them in the side panel

 <img src="https://github.com/user-attachments/assets/7149403c-ffb8-4952-a30e-437616d1a554" width="400"/>

-Connect the wires from the power switch & jack to the power (whatever that connector is called) on the board (look to the lower right on the first picture, the once facing differently from the rest.
+- Connect the wires from the power switch & power jack to the SKR board as shown below
 <img src="https://github.com/user-attachments/assets/341a8c70-fc60-44ff-981f-8a9f0b21cab1" width="400"/>

-Here is what it should look like.

 <img src="https://github.com/user-attachments/assets/a796f87f-1ac0-43b1-a7ee-fe7631c2516e" width="400"/>

 ### Screen
-Next we can install the screen.
+Next we will install the screen.

 <img src="https://github.com/user-attachments/assets/7d2010a1-e6ee-433a-97a6-2b42b1cd4d0b" width="500"/>

-Use 4 **M3x10mm** to connect the screen to the holder.
+- Use 4, **M3x10mm** to connect the screen to the [*Screenmount*](https://github.com/Plants-X-Tech/BabyBelt-Pro-V2-Beta/blob/main/Printed%20Parts/Frame/%5Bs%5D_BBProV25fl_Screenmount.stl)

 <img src="https://github.com/user-attachments/assets/56344ad5-babf-43a7-845c-54267f22ab2f" width="500"/>